phpearth/docs/oop/abstract-classes.md

-# Abstract Classes in PHP
+# Abstract classes in PHP

-An abstract class is one that cannot be instantiated, only inherited.
+An abstract class is one that can be inherited, but not instantiated.
 It is declared with the keyword `abstract`:

 ```php
 <?php